nhatanhit/browserify-asterisk/README.md

 ```

 ## note with grunt-browserify
 grunt-browserify build js modules with asynchrouns mode but browserify-asterisk  is unable to transform js modules that grunt-browserify is running on.
-The solution for this issue is you should design your js task with synchronous mode.
+The solution for this issue is you should design your js tasks with synchronous mode.